yashpatel7025/django-eSamudaay/README.md

 #### Keeping main logic minimal and organised as possible

-- moved important logic like calculating discount, delivery_cost, total cost for all item in other file called utils.py, to keep main code block in views.py clean and small as possible
+- Moved important logic like calculating discount, delivery_cost, total cost for all item in other file called utils.py, to keep main code block in views.py clean and small as possible

 #### Proper validations for input request data

 - Handled and validated all cases for i/p API request
-- e.g required and non-required fields, offer_type can be FLAT or DELIVERY, offer_val can not be null for FLAT offer
+- E.g required and non-required fields, offer_type can be FLAT or DELIVERY, offer_val can not be null for FLAT offer

 ### Setup